 Buy some that you like, then never give them up.
 If you don’t know what you want exactly, try to use some reusable bags that have been hanging around the house.
 You can even bring your old plastic bags to try to get as much use out of them as you can.

 Lastly, the best zero-waste swap I’ve found is to use what you have.
 Turn old T-shirts into reusable dishcloths instead of throwing them away.
 Try to DIY as much as you can.
 Use refill bars when possible to not have to use extra packaging, regrow, or repurpose any food scraps you have, and buy secondhand as often as possible.

 To get started on your sustainability journey, you don’t actually need to buy anything.
 You can repurpose or make most of the items I mentioned earlier.
 In fact, using what you have is always best for the environment.

-Although, when what you have runs out and you want to treat yourself to a new eco-friendly product, splurge away.
-Make sure to do your research first though.
-Items are often mislabeled or greenwashed so be careful.
-One rule of thumb I have: if it’s wrapped in plastic it’s probably a bad idea.
+When what you have runs out and you want to treat yourself to a new eco-friendly product, splurge away.
+Make sure to do your research first, though, as items are often mislabeled or greenwashed.
+One rule of thumb I have: If it’s wrapped in plastic, it’s probably a bad idea.